ezcn/Capsicum-genomics/README.md

 ![Figure 4](img/pepperpheno.png)

-**Bulky and large peppers are genetically differnet from small ones **
+**Bulky and large peppers are genetically different from small ones**

 Subdivision within *C. annuum* accessions into two clusters is associated with significant differences in  four traits related to fruit size

 ![Figure 5](img/pre-panel4.png)

-Accessions from *C. annuum* were assigned to genetic clusters determined in the admixture analysis if membership to the cluster was $>$90\%.
-Of the 38 traits, \textsc{Area}, \textsc{MaximumWidth}, \textsc{WidthMidHeight}, and \textsc{Perimeter} are significantly different between the two genetic clusters (Figure \ref{fig:pheno}c).Fruit size is significantly different between the two genetic clusters, with Cluster 1 having bulkier and larger fruits relative to Cluster 2.
-This suggests that differences in fruit size in \textit{C. annuum} might be caused by genetic differences.
+Accessions from *C. annuum* were assigned to genetic clusters determined in the admixture analysis if membership to the cluster was > 90%.
+Of the 38 traits, AREA, MAXIMUMWIDTH, WIDTHMIDHEIGHT, and PERIMETER are significantly different between the two genetic clusters.
+Fruit size is significantly different between the two genetic clusters, with Cluster 1 having bulkier and larger fruits relative to Cluster 2.
+This suggests that differences in fruit size in *C. annuum* might be caused by genetic differences.

 ### Genetics of fruit in *C. annuum*.